 The gain from the sale property is subject to income tax.
 Gain is generally the sales price minus tax basis, and tax basis is generally the cost or investment into the property.
 When a person owns property at death and the property passes to the heirs, the heirs get a tax basis equal to the fair market value on the date of the decedent’s death.
 This “stepped up” tax basis presents a number of planning opportunities.

 Stepped Up Tax Basis Example

-The income tax is imposed on “gain” inherent in property.
-“Gain” is equal to the “amount realized” or sales price less the “tax basis.”
-“Tax basis” is generally equal to the cost that a person paid to acquire property.
-For example, one share of Berkshire Hathaway purchased in the early 1970’s would have a tax basis of about a hundred dollars.
-That same share is valued at approximately $1,000,000 today.
-Thus, if this stock were sold today it would produce approximately $999,900 in taxable “gain.”
-If the income tax rate applied to this gain is the current 15% capital gains tax rate, the sale would result in approximately $150,000 in federal income taxes (ignoring any state imposed income tax).
+Consider the purchase of one share of Berkshire Hathaway in the early 1970’s.
+The investor would have paid about $100 for the share.
+That same share is valued at approximately $1 million today.
+Thus, if this one share was sold today, the investor would have a $999,900 gain ($1 million – $100).
+If the income tax rate applied to this gain is the current 15% capital gains tax rate, the sale would result in approximately $150,000 in federal income taxes (ignoring any state-imposed income tax).

 Both of these properties were initially transferred to the taxpayer’s mother upon the taxpayer’s father’s death.
 Thus, the father opted to pass one parcel outright to his surviving spouse and he opted to place the other parcel in trust for the benefit of his spouse.